Terms in Engineering Measurements

 If an instrument does not reproduce the same reading at different times of measurement for the same input signal, it is said to be measurement drift.

-An apparent change in the position of the index relative is to the scale marks.
+There is an apparent change in the position of the index relative is to the scale marks.